Trump and Africa

 Three different kinds of opportunities exist for investment in renewable energy.
 One is utility-scale projects that sell to the grid, another is inside-the-fence projects that sell directly to mines or factories with high demand, and another is smaller distribution generation like micro-grids or rooftop solar.
 Interest in distributed generation is exploding in Africa.
 There is a real competition today to sign up solar customers.
-[For more information about the emerging business models in the rooftop solar sector, see Off the Grid in Africa.]
+(For more information about the emerging business models in the rooftop solar sector, see Off the Grid in Africa in this issue.)

 There are also opportunities to finance projects.
 Just as in the developed countries, there is a serious shortage of financing for early-stage development.

 Many Africans are worried about the potential impact of the Trump administration.
 The best advice is to wait and see.
 While the near-term future of US support for development in the power sector is unpredictable, Republicans, like President Bush, provided massive funding for HIV and AIDS work in Africa, so interest in Africa can cross party lines.